seblyng/roslyn.nvim/README.md

   - `roslyn` (To be used with this repo)
   - `rzls` (To be used with [rzls.nvim](https://github.com/tris203/rzls.nvim))

-You can then install it with `:MasonInstall roslyn` or throug the popup menu by runnnng `:Mason`.
+You can then install it with `:MasonInstall roslyn` or through the popup menu by running `:Mason`.
 It is not available through [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim)) and the `:LspInstall` interface

 **IMPORTANT**